DevExpress-Examples/spreadsheet-document-api-use-worksheet-data-bindings-to-process-data/Readme.md

-# Document Server - Using Workbook databinding to log and analyze performance counters
+# Spreadsheet Document API - Using Workbook databinding to log and analyze performance counters

 <p>This example illustrates the use of the <a href="http://help.devexpress.com/#DocumentServer/clsDevExpressSpreadsheetWorkbooktopic">DevExpress.Spreadsheet.Workbook</a> instance to perform the calculations on data bound to an external data source.
 The calculation result is located in the cell exposed as the data source for the <a href="http://help.devexpress.com/#WindowsForms/clsDevExpressXtraGaugesWinGaugeControltopic">DevExpress.XtraGauges.Win.GaugeControl</a> control.</p>